paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-203-general-matters.md

 A prior section 3069 was renumbered [section 7069 of this title](./chapter-707-the-army.md#section-7069).

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 812(a)(4)(A)(i), in introductory provisions, substituted “a contracting officer making the acquisition may acquire a higher quantity of the end item than the quantity specified for the end item in a law providing for the funding of that acquisition if that contracting officer determines in writing that:” for “the head of an agency making the acquisition may acquire a higher quantity of the end item than the quantity specified for the end item in a law providing for the funding of that acquisition if that head of an agency makes each of the following findings:”.

+Subsec. (a)(4).
+Pub.
+L. 119–60, § 812(a)(4)(A)(ii), struck out par.
+(4) which read as follows: “The amount so provided is sufficient to ensure that each unit of the end item acquired within the higher quantity is fully funded as a complete end item.”

+Subsec. (b).
+Pub.
+L. 119–60, § 812(a)(4)(B), struck out “The regulations shall include, at a minimum, the following:” after “administration of this section.” in introductory provisions and struck out pars.
+(1) and (2) which read as follows:

+“(1) The level of approval within the Department of Defense that is required for a decision to acquire a higher quantity of an end item under subsection (a).

+“(2) Authority (subject to subsection (a)) to acquire up to 10 percent more than the quantity of an end item approved in a justification and approval of the use of procedures other than competitive procedures for the acquisition of the end item under sections 3201 through 3205 of this title.”

+Subsecs. (c), (d).
+Pub.
+L. 119–60, § 812(a)(4)(C), redesignated subsecs. (d) and (e) as (c) and (d), respectively, and struck out former subsec. (c).
+Prior to amendment, subsec. (c) related to notification of Congress regarding a decision to acquire a higher quantity of an end item than is specified in a law described in subsection (a).

+Subsec. (d)(2).
+Pub.
+L. 119–60, § 812(a)(4)(D), amended par.
+(2) generally.
+Prior to amendment, par.
+(2) defined terms “end item” and “head of an agency”.

+Subsec. (e).
+Pub.
+L. 119–60, § 812(a)(4)(C), redesignated subsec. (e) as (d).

 2021—Pub.
 L. 116–283 renumbered [section 2308 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2308) as this section.

 Subsec. (b)(2).
 Pub.
 L. 116–283 substituted “sections 3201 through 3205” for “section 2304”.